andy-guttridge/song-mates/README.md

 The update profile form enables the user to update their profile with:

-- A 'biography' of up to 500 characters.
+- Am  About Me 'biography' of up to 500 characters.
 This is where the user can describe their musical interests and goals.
 - An image.
 - A selection of up to five musical genres from pre-populated lists.
-- Up to five free text 'instruments or skills' of up to 30 characters
+- Up to five free text 'instruments or skills' fields of up to 30 characters

 The form is validated so that if something goes wrong with the image upload, the user is prompted to consider whether they have uploaded a non-image file (see custom user messages below).
 The form has 'revert' and 'submit' buttons.
 The revert button reloads the form with the previous data, while submit commits the form to the database.

 At the bottom of the edit-profile is the delete account form, enabling the user to close their account.
 Selecting the button opens a modal dialog, giving the user the choice to dismiss the modal or confirm the deletion.

-In the event the user confirms the deletion, their profile is deleted from the database and their user account made inactive (in line with Django best practice which recommends not deleting user accounts in order not to cause broken references within database tables referencing users).
+In the event the user confirms the deletion, their profile is deleted from the database and their user account made inactive (in line with Django best practice which recommends not deleting user accounts in order not to cause broken references within database tables).

 ### Find collaborators page
 <p align="center">